-You probably have a hard decision to make: Do you agree to buy into a life of sharing your partner and where your feelings aren’t taken into account?
+You probably have a hard decision to make: Do you agree to buy into a life of sharing your partner with someone else.
+And committing to a life with a person who doesn’t take into account your thoughts and feelings?
 Or do you make the tough decision to part company and go through the time and effort it takes to find someone who can be committed to you alone?
-Look ahead to the next 40 years and see which feels better.
+In situations like this, it’s important to look ahead to the next 40 years and see which of thee options feels better.
 Only you can decide.

 I wish you well.